-- A. Describe and discuss the concept of the whole person through the practical application of the Scriptures in daily lives. - B. Identify and describe the relationship between the concepts of physical activity, physical fitness, health fitness, and health. - 1.
-Describe the concept of hypokinetic diseases. - 2.
-Describe the cultural factors that have contributed to hypokinetic diseases. - 3.
-Describe the whole person concept. - 4.
-Define and describe the components of health fitness. - 5.
-Define and describe the components of performance fitness. - C. Measure and determine his or her own level of health fitness. - 1.
-Take a variety of health fitness tests, which measure each component of physical fitness. - 2.
+- A. Identify and describe the relationship between the concepts of physical activity, physical fitness, motor ability, health fitness, and health. - 1.
+Describe the concept of hypokinetic diseases and cultural factors that have contributed to it. - 2.
+Describe the whole person concept. - 3.
+Define and describe the components of health fitness. - B. Measure and determine his or her own level of health fitness and physical activity level. - 1.
+Perform fitness tests to determine physical fitness. - 2.
 Identify various tests of fitness and describe what component of fitness each measures. - 3.
-Relate the test results to one's personal level of fitness. - 4.
-List the risk factors related to heart disease and the preventive measures to lower the risk factors. - 5.
-Analyze his/her daily physical activity patterns.

-- D. Prescribe a personalized fitness program for cardiorespiratory fitness. - 1.
-Define, describe, and apply the principle of overload, individuality, reversibility, and specificity to the development of the components of health fitness. - 2.
+List the risk factors related to heart disease and the preventive measures to lower the risk factors. - 4.
+Analyze one's daily physical activity patterns. - C. Prescribe a personalized fitness program for each of the components of health fitness. - 1.
+Define, describe, and apply the concept of the overload and specificity to the development of the components of health fitness. - 2.
 Demonstrate various methods and exercises to develop the components of health fitness. - 3.
+Describe the concept of aerobics. - 4.
+Describe the role of diet and nutrition in a fitness program.

-Describe the concept of aerobics. - E. Improve or maintain fitness as a result of participating in the personalized fitness program. - 1.
-Pursue the goal established in the exercise prescription. - 2.
-Keep a log of program and progress. - 3.
-Earn at least an average of 30 aerobic points per week and earn a good level of fitness for the Field Test.
+- 5. Select a personal goal to guide participation in student's fitness program and explain. - D. Improve or maintain his or her own fitness as a result of participating in the personalized fitness program. - 1.
+Pursue the goal that he or she established in the exercise prescription. - 2.
+Keep a log of his or her program and progress. - 3.
+Earn at least an average of 10,000 steps per day, engage in cardio/peak exercise for 100 minutes weekly, and earn a good level of fitness for the Field Test.